 - 1. Amendments shall have priority over the text to which they relate and shall be put to the vote before that text. - 2.
 If two or more mutually exclusive amendments have been tabled to the same part of a text, the amendment that departs furthest from the original text shall have priority and shall be put to the vote first.
 If it is adopted the other amendments shall stand rejected.
 If it is rejected, the amendment next in priority shall be put to the vote and similarly for each of the remaining amendments.
-In case of doubt as to priority, the President shall decide. - 3.
-The President may put the original text to the vote first, or put to the vote before the amendment that departs furthest from the original text an amendment that departs less from it.
+In case of doubt as to priority, the President shall decide. - The President may put the original text to the vote first, or put to the vote before the amendment that departs furthest from the original text an amendment that is closer to the original text.

-If either of these secures a majority, all other proposed amendments to the same text shall lapse.
-Before adopting this procedure, the President shall ascertain whether it is not opposed by at least twenty-three Members.
-If such is the case, he shall not apply this procedure.
+If either of these secures a majority, all other proposed amendments to the same text shall fall.
+Before applying this procedure, the President shall check that it is not opposed by at least twenty-six Members.
+If it is, he shall not apply this procedure.